pfunks/TCTest/test_faq.md

 ## Will I receive notifications when there is activity with my account?

-When there is new activity in your feed, or if you receive a reply from another user, you will receive a notification via your account menu.
-It will show a little red number indicating how many new events have occured.
-It will also display a notification if there are any new transfers into your wallet.
+When there is new activity in your feed, you receive a reply from another user, or there is a new transfer in your wallet, you will receive a notification in your account menu.
+It will show a little red number showing the number of new notifications.

 Steemit also allows you to subscribe to receive additional notifications when users mention you in a comment or post.